 After picking you up at your accommodation in the Nelson area and travelling to Marahau, we get to know each other a little and begin our Abel Tasman Coastal Track walk.
 We wander at our own pace through regenerating native forest, beside beautiful golden sand beaches while looking out at Adele and Fishermans Islands across the Astrolabe Roadstead.
 We may linger at one or more of the beaches – Apple Tree Bay being a favourite, before passing by a series of bays to Anchorage.

 We have 2 fantastic options for your accommodation for the night

-- A tenting experience in our large deluxe tents at Anchorage Campground complete with our own camp guide to look after you and prepare your meals.
-Sleep in luxury on air mattresses with a duvet and pillows.
-The camp site doesn’t have hot showers, just a cold outdoor shower, but the location is simply stunning.
+- A tenting experience in our Kathmandu Retreat 280 tents at Anchorage Campground, complete with our own camp guide to look after you and prepare your meals.
+Sleep in comfort on our Kathmandu Cabana 75mm self-inflating air mattresses with all your bedding including a duvet and pillow.
+The campsite doesn’t have hot showers, just a cold water outdoor shower, but the location is simply stunning.

 Approx. 6-7 hours walking – 18.8kms